Fanni Luukkonen

-Fanni Luukkonen (13 March 1882 – 27 October 1947) was the longtime leader of the Finnish Lotta Svärd, a voluntary auxiliary organisation for women.
+Fanni Maria Luukkonen (13 March 1882 – 27 October 1947) was a Finnish teacher and the longtime leader of Lotta Svärd, the Finnish voluntary auxiliary organisation for women.
+She served as its president from 1929 until its dissolution in 1944, during which time the organisation grew from around 60,000 to over 200,000 members, making it the largest women's organisation in Finnish history.
+In 1940 she became the first woman to receive the Order of the Cross of Liberty, 1st Class with swords, and in 1943 she was the only non-German woman to be awarded the Order of the German Eagle with Star.

 Early life and education

-Fanni Marie Luukkonen was born in Helsinki, the middle child and only daughter of Katariina Sofia (née Palmgren) and Olli Luukkonen.
-She was born into what was then the Grand Duchy of Finland, an autonomous state ruled by the Russian Empire.
-The family moved to Oulu immediately after her birth with her older brother Mauritz Emil.
-The family lived on the island of Kiikel, off the coast of Oulur, where her father was a machine operator at the town's first electric power station.
-The family were religious (Protestant), supporters of temperance, and enjoyed spending time at sea, which had a lifelong impact on their daughter.
+Fanni Maria Luukkonen was born in Oulu, in what was then the Grand Duchy of Finland, an autonomous part of the Russian Empire.
+She was the middle of three children of Katariina Sofia (née Palmgren) and Olli Luukkonen, a machine operator at Oulu's first electric power station.
+The family was religious (Protestant), supported temperance and enjoyed spending time at sea, which had a lifelong impact on their daughter.
 The young Fanni was a good sailor and keen on sports, particularly gymnastics.

-Luukkonen studied at the Oulu Girls' School where her class teacher was Angelika Wenell (1857–1940), a well-known advocate of pentecostalism, who had a strong influence on her future outlook.
+Luukkonen studied at the Oulu Girls' School where her class teacher was Angelika Wenell (1857–1940), a well-known advocate of the Finnish Lutheran revival movement, who had a strong influence on her future outlook.
 Luukkonen later studied at the Finnish Further Education College in Helsinki.
+A deep personal religiosity, inherited from her childhood home, remained with her throughout her life and shaped her many later speeches and public statements.
+She also became active in the temperance movement, which she regarded as an important national cause and continued to champion throughout her life.

 Teaching career

+Luukkonen graduated from secondary school in 1902 and qualified as a primary school teacher in 1906.
+Her first teaching post was in Oulu from 1906 to 1913, after which she moved to Sortavala, in Finnish Karelia, where she served as head teacher of a girls' training school between 1913 and 1931.
+Her mother moved with her and kept house until her death.

-On 15 February 1899, the February Manifesto, a legislative act by Emperor of Russia Nicholas II was published.
-It defined the laws of the Grand Duchy of Finland which also concerned the interest of the Russian Empire, and only allowed the Diet of Finland an advisory role in passing laws.
-This set the scene for the first period of Russian oppression in the country and the start of the Russification of Finland in the period up to the end of the Russian Empire.
-The manifesto had a shocking effect on the young Luukkonen and her fellow students; the young women of the Postgraduate School were dressed in black all spring after the Manifesto was published.
+Luukkonen's political awareness had been shaped early by the February Manifesto of 1899, which curtailed the legislative autonomy of the Grand Duchy of Finland and inaugurated the first period of Russification.
+The manifesto had a shocking effect on the young Luukkonen and her fellow students, who wore black throughout the following spring.
 She later wrote that "This first patriotic twinge was deepened by the continuing events of the royal years, which provided a compelling impetus to take part in the constitutional struggle.
 It was followed by the great strikes, which a person who loved his country lived not to forget, but to prepare for something greater."

-She graduated secondary school in 1902 and qualified as a primary school teacher in 1906.
-Her first teaching job was in Oulu from 1906 to 1913, then she moved to teach in Sortavala, in Finnish Karelia, between 1913 and 1931 as head teacher of a girls' training school.
-Her mother Sofia Luukkonen moved with her, and took care of their household until her death in 1921.
-It was during this time that Luukkonen's sense of Finnish nationalism and patriotism grew stronger as the town suffered from Russian oppression.
+Her sense of Finnish nationalism grew stronger during her years in Sortavala, which was particularly affected by Russian oppression.